 Explore the best that Washington has to offer, with this carefully curated list of easy day hikes near Seattle that will deliver the most diverse and beautiful Washington landscapes.

 This post may contain some affiliate links.
 This just means if you click on them and decide to purchase I will make a small commission from the sale.
 This does not affect the price you pay.

 These top 5 day hikes are carefully curated, to give you a taste of all of the incredible landscapes Washington offers.
-Hike these 5 trails and you’ll see waterfalls, mirror like mountain lakes, moss covered trees, snow capped mountain ranges, raging rivers, and vistas to die for.
+Hike these 5 Seattle trails and you’ll see waterfalls, alpine lakes, moss covered trees, snow capped mountain ranges, raging rivers, and vistas to die for.
 They offer the best of hiking near Seattle.